Cleaning Leather Furniture Will Protect Your Investment

-- Immediately wipe up spills – To prevent stains from happening, make sure to wipe up spills right away.
-This will minimize the need to worry about stain removal at a later date.
+- Immediately wipe up spills – To prevent stains, make sure to wipe up spills with a soft cloth right away.

-- Vacuum or dust regularly – Keeping your leather furniture free of dust and debris will help preserve its good looks prevent scratching.
+- Vacuum or dust regularly – Keeping your furniture free of dust and debris helps prevent scratching.

-- Spot test first – Before using any product on leather furniture, to a little spot test in an area that’s generally out of sight just to make sure that there isn’t any unexpected damage or adverse reaction.
+- Spot test first – Before using any product on leather, do a spot test in an area that’s generally out of sight.
 Some types of leather or dyes used on it may be more susceptible to color changes.

-- Condition regularly – Just as your skin dries out and needs regular moisturizing to stay in good shape, so does your genuine leather furniture.
+- Condition regularly – Just as your skin needs regular moisturizing, so does your genuine leather furniture.

 The supplies you’ll need